mvolkmann/blog/src/swift/Xcode.md

 ### Multiple Editor Panes

-To open a file in a new split pane, hold down the option key and click the file in the Navigator.
+To open a file in a new split pane, hold down the option key and click the file in the Project Navigator.
-If the file is already open,
-to open another view of the file in a new split pane hold down the option key and click the existing editor tab.
+If the file is already open, to open another view of the file in a new split pane press cmd-ctrl-t or hold down the option key and click the existing editor tab.

 To choose editor window where the file will be opened,